Physical Address

 export default App;

-So foremost, we have created simple and basic form which have some fields like username, email, password and lastly a button.
+So foremost, we have created a simple and basic form that has some fields like username, email, password, and lastly a button.
 We have provided some classes as well to these fields just for some basic CSS styling, nothing else will these classes do.

-function on react form validation on submit call.
-We will define it later which consist the form validation success status.
+Also, we have added the handleSubmit function on react form validation on the submit call.
+We will define it later which consists of the form validation success status.

 import "./App.css"